faisworld/fais-web/INSTRUCTIONS.md

 ### Step 2: Test Contact Form & Widget

-- Submit the contact form to ensure emails are sent properly
+- Submit the contact form
-- Check that the AI assistant loads in the bottom corner
+- Check the AI assistant loads in the bottom corner
-- Verify that reCAPTCHA is working on the contact form

 ---